Seabeck, Washington

 Seabeck is an unincorporated community and census-designated place (CDP) in Kitsap County, Washington, United States.
-The population was 1,105 at the 2010 census.
-Seabeck is a former mill town on Hood Canal.
+The population was 1,105 at the 2010 census Seabeck is a former mill town on Hood Canal. and had increased to 1,143 by the 2020 census.

 Etymology

 The name "Seabeck" comes from the Twana /ɬqábaqʷ/, from /ɬ-/, "far", /qab/, "smooth, calm", and /-aqʷ/, "water".

 In his narrative of his voyage down the Hood Canal in 1792, Captain George Vancouver made no mention of the Seabeck area.
 The first known use of the place name "Seabeck" dates from the United States Exploring Expedition of 1838 to 1842.
 On May 16, 1841, Captain Charles Wilkes of the expedition ordered Lieutenant Augustus Case to take four boats and survey the Hood Canal.
 Wilkes wrote of the strait:

 Hoods Canal branches off from Admiralty Inlet at Suquamish Head, where it is two miles wide.
 Its direction is south-southeast, five miles; it then turns to the south-southwest, six miles; thence to Squaller's Point, southeast, six miles, turning again to the west-southwest, three miles to Nukolowap Point, south point to Toandons Peninsula, which divides the north branch from the canal.
 Continuing on this course across the mouth of the north branch, for four miles, is Quatsap Point, passing the harbor and point of Scabock [sic.]
 Harbor on the east then southwest, three miles to Triton Head ...